top of page

 We're on a mission to change that.

-Our solution to this barrier is to deliver training for young people with learning disabilities to gain skills for the workplace as well as offer opportunities that will enable them to gain paid employment or volunteer roles in the community.
+Our solution to this barrier is to deliver training for people with learning disabilities and autism to gain skills for the workplace as well as offer opportunities that will enable them to gain paid employment or volunteer roles in the community.
 This will be done using a reliance support method which offers more independence and is a good confidence builder, as apposed to a dependency support.

 contribute to their communities with greater value and worth.